 My first job after university was as a concert promoter.
 I worked with many prominent artists, but on July 31, 2007, at Snowden Grove Amphitheater in Southaven, Mississippi, I worked with The White Stripes.
 I didn’t know it at the time, but that was their last concert as a group.

 I took a lot of photos that day.
 Notice how I said “photos” and not “photography.”
 I was using a cheap point-and-shoot digital camera and not worried about attention to detail.
 By the end of the day, I had a few hundred photos and posted them for safe-keeping to my Flickr account.

 I didn’t think about these photos again until March 2011 when my phone rang and a guy introduced himself as the manager of The White Stripes.
 He told me about this album and asked if they could use my photos for it.
 Of course, I said yes!
 What an honor!
 And so they did.
 And just like that, I am the album photographer for the White Stripe’s vinyl release of their final live performance.

 I showed up to the local Red Cross chapter office to ask what I could do, really without any idea what the outcome might be.
-Turns out, they were so desperate for help that they appointed me, and my girlfriend at the time, as shelter managers of 300 souls in a nearby high school gym.
-That gig lasted for 3 days and might be the best education I got in college.
+It turns out, they were so desperate for help that they appointed me, and my girlfriend at the time, as shelter managers of 300 souls in a nearby high school gym.
+That gig lasted for three days and might be the best education I got in college.

-On the third day, the inhabitants of this small shelter were relocated to a larger facility and I was relieved of duty.
+On the third day, the inhabitants of this small shelter were relocated to a larger facility, and I was relieved of duty.
 So I carried on the next weeks volunteering where I could.
-And then a strange thing happened; all the more strange because I have no memory of how it happened: I became a fulltime employee of the Red Cross.
+And then a strange thing happened; all the more odd because I have no memory of how it happened: I became a full-time employee of the Red Cross.
 I served as the Emergency Response Planner for the next two years until I graduated from university and went into the music business.